Westport & Dartmouth

 - Bourne Sisters Woodland – This Bourne Conservation Trust woodland has some hilly spots, but is still an easy walk for most hikers who want to get out and enjoy the season.
 The trail loops around a cranberry bog, offering a view of a diversity of foliage and landscapes.

-- Long Pong/Falmouth State Forest – Long Pond is what’s known as a kettle pond: a shallow hole created by retreating glaciers.
+- Long Pong/Falmouth Town Forest – Long Pond is what’s known as a kettle pond: a shallow hole created by retreating glaciers.
 Fall is the perfect time to take a walk along the pond’s sloping sides and see the foliage reflected in the water.
 You can reach also Long Pond from the trails at popular Goodwill Park.

 - Red Brook Pond Conservation Area – With pitch pine woods and vibrantly colored undergrowth, the Bourne Conservation Trust’s Red Brook Pond Conservation Area offers the perfect mix for fall visitors.
 Enjoy views of Red Brook Pond as well as working cranberry bogs.